-ACTIVITY POTENTIAL IMPACT MITIGATION TIME PERIOD FOR COMPLIANCE WITH STANDARDS whether listed or not (e.g. dust, noise, drainage ТҮРЕ IMPLEMENTATION listed. surface disturbance, fly rock, (modify, remedy, control, or stop) Describe the time period when the (E.g. Excavations, blasting, surface water contamination, through measures in the environmental (A description of how each of the stockpiles, discard dumps or groundwater contamination, (e.g. noise control measures, storm- management programme must be recommendations in 2.11.6 read with dams, Loading, hauling and air pollution etcetc) water control, dust control, implemented Measures must be 2.12 and 2.15.2 herein will comply with transport, Water supply dams rehabilitation, design measures, implemented when required. any prescribed environmental and boreholes, blasting controls, avoidance, With regard to Rehabilitation management standards or practices that accommodation, offices, relocation, alternative activity etc. specifically this must take place at the have been identified by Competent ablution, stores, workshops, etc) earliest opportunityWith regard to Authorities) processing plant, storm water Rehabilitation, therefore state control, berms, roads, E.g. either: pipelines, power lines, Modify through alternative Upon cessation of the individual conveyors, etcetcetc.). method. activity Control through noise control or.
+ACTIVITY DOTENTIAL IMPACT MITICATION TIME DEDICE TOO COMPLIANCE WITH CTANDARDS ACTIVITY POTENTIAL IMPACT MITIGATION TIME PERIOD FOR COMPLIANCE WITH STANDARDS whether listed or not (e.g. dust, noise, drainage TYPE IMPLEMENTATION listed. surface disturbance, fly rock, (modify, remedy, control, or stop) Describe the time period when the 44 1 1 1 4 4 1 4 1 (E.g. Excavations, blasting, surface water contamination, through measures in the environmental (A description of how each of the stockpiles, discard dumps or groundwater contamination, , , , management programme must be recommendations in 2.11.6 read with dams, Loading, hauling and air pollution etcetc) water control, dust control, implemented Measures must be 2.12 and 2.15.2 herein will comply with transport, Water supply dams rehabilitation, design measures, implemented when required. any prescribed environmental and boreholes, blasting controls, avoidance, With regard to Rehabilitation management standards or practices that accommodation, offices, relocation, alternative activity etc. specifically this must take place at the have been identified by Competent ablution, stores, workshops, etc) earliest opportunityWith regard to Authorities) processing plant, storm water Rehabilitation, therefore state control, berms, roads, E.g. either: pipelines, power lines, Modify through alternative Upon cessation of the individual conveyors, etcetcetc.). method. activity Control through noise control or.
 Control through management Upon the cessation of mining, and monitoring bulk sampling or alluvial diamond Remedy through rehabilitation prospecting as the case may be.
-Demarcation of mining area Disturbance outside the Control through management and Construction and Operational Phase Mining is only allowed within the mining area monitoring of coloured steel droppers boundaries of the approved mining area: or woodon stakes throughout mining • Control through management and National Environmental Management monitoring of coloured steel droppers Biodiversity Act No. 10 of 2004 or wooden stakes throughout mining Control by maintaining a buffer area of 250 to 300 meters between the Wiedou River and mining activities at all times The area of the site that protrudes into the CBA must be excluded as an offect for concernation purposes onset for conservation purposes
+Demarcation of mining area Disturbance outside the Control through management and Construction and Operational Phase Mining is only allowed within the 2 omaroanon or mining area mining area monitoring of coloured steel droppers boundaries of the approved mining area: or wooden stakes throughout mining zeanaanee er ane approved mining area. , Control through management and National Environmental Management: monitoring of coloured steel droppers Biodiversity Act No. 10 of 2004 or wooden stakes throughout mining Blodiversity Act No. 10 of 2004 Control by maintaining a buffer area of 250 to 300 meters between the Wiedou River and mining activities at all times The area of the site that protrudes into the CBA must be excluded as an offset for conservation purposes